Diagnosing sarcoma | Sarcoma UK

 The earlier sarcoma is diagnosed the better the chances of successful treatment.

 A specialist doctor will diagnose sarcoma through a series of tests.
-These may include:
+You might have a:

 • Clinical examination – looking at and feeling any lump

-• A scan – taking pictures of the inside of the body using ultrasound, x-ray, CT, EUS, PET or MRI
+• Scan – taking pictures of the inside of the body using scans such as ultrasounds, x-rays, CT, EUS, PET or MRI scans

-• A biopsy – taking and testing a tissue sample
+• Biopsy – taking and testing a tissue sample

-• A bone scan – to investigate primary bone sarcomas
+• Bone scan – to investigate bone sarcomas

 Search